Your IRS Account, Transcript Registration Process

 Or call 1-800-908-9946

-Here is what you will need to verify your identity during the 15 minute IRS account and IP PIN registration process:
+Here is what you will need to verify your identity during the 15 minute IRS account and registration process through ID.me:

 - A valid email address; check your spam folder during the process as you might get emails from the IRS.